 Whether you are the owner of the business, the marketing guy or a sales assistant, the chances are you will have come across mentions of your business online at some point.
 This could come from a variety of sources such as your warranty or finance provider, or perhaps even a local newspaper?

-If this is the case then you are completely within your rights to contact them and request they turn the text mention into a hyperlink to your website.
-These have the potential to really help boost your websites SEO visibility.
+If this is the case then you are completely within your rights to contact them and request they turn the text mention into a link to your website.
+These have the potential to really help boost your website’s SEO visibility.

 Use your black book